-In Bahrain it is not uncommon to find pharmaceuticals available over the counter which are prescription-only in your home country and vice versa.
-In addition note that sleeping pills and anti-depressants are banned in Bahrain due to their addictive properties.
-Expats should not attempt to bring such drugs into the country, and should be aware that obtaining them for all but the most serious medical conditions is likely to be problematic.
+In Bahrain, it is not uncommon to find pharmaceuticals available over the counter which is prescription-only in your home country and vice versa.
+In addition, note that sleeping pills and anti-depressants are banned in Bahrain due to their addictive properties.
+Expats should not attempt to bring such drugs into the country and should be aware that obtaining them for all but the most serious medical conditions is likely to be problematic.

 To ease your entry into Bahraini life it is smart to bring with you any medication you are currently being prescribed, together with the original prescription to confirm its legitimacy.
 Be sure to ask your doctor for the generic name of any drugs being taken as it may not be possible to find the brand you are familiar with – and this can create problems when seeking further supplies in Bahrain.

 There are a number of nationwide pharmacy chains.
 Best-known are Alrahma Pharmacy, Wael Pharmacy, and Bahrain Pharmacy, though please be aware that pharmaceuticals tend to be expensive in Bahrain.

 Presently, besides standard vaccinations seen in most countries (such as measles, mumps and rubella) it is also recommended that expats visiting Bahrain ensure their tetanus is up to date.